-If you or your lawyer agree with the draft QDRO, you must arrange to send it to your former spouse or his or her attorney for review and approval.
+If you and/or your lawyer agree with the draft QDRO, it will be up to you to send this draft QDRO to your spouse (unless you ask us to) or their attorney for review and approval.
 The other side should, acting reasonably, accept the QDRO, as long as it accurately reflects the underlying provisions of the Divorce Decree or Separation Agreement.
-However, people do not always act reasonably in divorce cases.
-There are ways to bypass this step; but, it is usually preferable and much less expensive for you to obtain the other side’s consent to the QDRO.
-If you feel the other party will unreasonably delay or hinder this step, or if the situation is an emergency, it is potentially possible to omit this step.
+However, people do not always act reasonably in divorce cases and often issues necessary for the QDRO were not addressed.
+It is usually preferable for you to obtain the other side's consent to the QDRO.
+If you feel your spouse will unreasonably delay or hinder this step, or if the situation is an emergency, it is potentially possible for us to assist or even to omit this step.
 Please let us know if this is the case.

 Please do not sign your QDRO at this point or ask your former spouse to do so until step 4 is completed.

 Step 4.
 Approval by Plan as draft.